19 July 1996, Unesco’s nomination for the World’s Heritage List unesco.org

 The German and Anglo-American occupation

-The history of the Royal Palace of Caserta also continued during the Second World War the city of Caserta hosted a displacement of Nazi troops.
+The history of the Royal Palace of Caserta also continued during the Second World War when the city of Caserta hosted a deployment of Nazi troops.

-Hitler, as we know, did plunder of works of art in Europe, and being the Palace became headquarters of German troops, it is logical to assume that many works of art are finite abroad.
+Hitler, as is known, raided works of art throughout Europe, and since the Palace became the headquarters of the German troops, it is logical to assume that many works of art ended up abroad.

-Later the city of Caserta was bombed, and the Royal Palace was damaged.
-After that it became Allied Headquarters in the Mediterranean for British and American troops.
-The Royal Palace of Caserta thus became a great military citadel, or what was called the Allied Force Headquarter.
+Later the city of Caserta was bombed, and the Reggia was damaged.
+It then became the Allied Headquarters in the Mediterranean for British and American troops.
+Thus, the Royal Palace of Caserta became a large military citadel, or what was called the Allied Force Headquarters.

-As it is trying to protect the works of art, it was impossible to prevent theft and damage.
-It is no coincidence that, periodically, objects from the Royal Palace of Caserta or with the Bourbon coat of arms embossed appear in large international auctions.
-International museums also possess objects and documents such as, for example, part of the palace's original projects.
+Tempted as it is to protect the works of art, it was impossible to avoid theft and damage.
+It is no coincidence that, periodically, objects from the Royal Palace of Caserta or with the imprinted coat of arms of the Bourbons appear in the major international auctions.
+Even international museums possess objects and documents such as, for example, part of the original plans for the Palazzo.